top of page

 Earth Rings

-High above, the jet contrails formed by frozen water vaper from aircraft engines.
-Viewed from the ground, a smoky white trail arced low in the morning sky from the eastern horizon to the western horizon, creating a line drawing that traces the Earth's curvature.
-This perspective zooms out from my everyday life to a position looking down from a orbiting spacecraft, like an astronaut.
+About 35,000 feet above us, jet contrails are formed by frozen water vapor from jet aircraft engines.
+Viewed from the ground, a smoky white trail arcs low in the morning sky from eastern horizon to western horizon creating a curved line drawing that traces the Earth's curvature.
+This perspective zooms me out from my everyday to a position looking down from a spaceship like an astronaut.

 The Sunrise Compliment

-I sometimes scramble to pull my phone out of my pocket while I’m driving—not to answer a call, but to get to my camera.
-Many of my paintings reference photos that are taken while I’m driving.
-It’s the addictive vision of light and shadow in a perfect composition.
-This painting is based on the sunrise that happened while I was driving to a part-time job at Lowe’s.
+I sometimes scramble to pull my phone out of my pocket while I’m driving, not to answer a call but to get to my camera.
+Many of my paintings reference photos that are taken while Im driving.
+I chase the addictive vision – that moment of light and shadow in a perfect composition.

 _______